 This example is correct.
 The ghost variable

-Model can be referenced both
+Model can be referenced

 both from the body of the ghost function

-Valid_Model and from the body of the
+Valid_Model and the non-ghost

 We're now modifying

 Push_Last to share the computation of the new

-length between the operational code and the ghost code.
+length between the operational and ghost code.

-This example is not correct.
-Local constant
+This example isn't correct.
+We didn't mark local constant

-New_Length a ghost constant would only report
+New_Length a ghost constant, the compiler would

 report the problem on the assignment from

 correct solution here is to compute

-New_Length from the value of non-ghost variable
+New_Length from the value of the

 Let's move the code updating

-Model inside a local ghost procedure
+Model inside a local ghost procedure,

-Update_Model, still using a local variable
+Update_Model, but still using a local variable,

-New_Length to compute the
+compute the length.

-Everything is fine here.
+Everything's fine here.

 Model is only accessed inside

-which is itself a ghost procedure, so it's fine to declare local variable
+itself a ghost procedure, so it's fine to declare local variable

 New_Length without the

-Ghost aspect as everything inside a ghost
+Ghost aspect: everything inside a ghost

 procedure body is ghost.
 Moreover, we don't need to add any contract to

-J stays in the
+J is always in

 the index range of

 iterations.
 To get more precise results, we need to provide a loop

 Let's add a loop invariant that states that

-J stays in the index range of
+J stays in the index range

-B, and let's protect the increment to
+B and let's protect the increment to

-J by checking that it is not
+J by checking that it's not

 already the maximal integer value.

-The loop invariant now allows verifying that no runtime error can occur in the
+The loop invariant now allows verifying that no runtime error can occur in

 stays valid after the first iteration of the loop (property

 J is in

 B'Range in a given

-that it will remain so in the next iteration.
+iteration isn't enough to prove it'll remain so in the next iteration.
 We

 J to the value of the loop index

-J = I -
+J = I - A'First + B'First.

 We now consider a version of

-Max_Array which takes arguments starting and
+Max_Array which takes arguments that have

 Max_Array returns an array of

-loop iteration (property INIT seen in section Loop Invariants).
+first loop iteration (property INIT seen in section Loop Invariants).
 In fact, the loop invariant is incorrect, as you can see by

-Max_Array with assertions enabled.
-Indeed, at each loop
+Max_Array with assertions enabled: at each loop

 R contains the maximum of

 B only until

-I - 1 as the
+1 because the

 We now consider a procedural version of

 Max_Array which updates its

 first argument instead of returning a new array.
 We want to prove that

 Everything is proved.
 The first loop invariant states that the values of

 Max_Array (referring to the input value of

 A'Loop_Entry).
 The second loop invariant states that the values of

-on entry, also known as the frame condition of the loop.
+entry.
+This is the frame condition of the loop.